Ritik-Arora-576/Low-Level-Design--LLD-/02-Design_Patterns/01-Creational_Design_Pattern/01-Singleton_Design_Pattern/02-Singleton_Eager/README.md

-# Lazy Initialization of Singleton Obejct
+# Eager Initialization of Singleton Obejct

 ## Advantages
 It will ensures the thread safety if multiple threads are executing at same time.